fireblocks/change-authorities/README.md

 ## Overview

-This tool automates the process of transferring authority (both staker and withdrawer) on Solana stake accounts.
-It uses Fireblocks as a secure signing service and supports batch processing of multiple stake accounts.
+This tool automates the process of the following operations:

+- **Batch Authority Changes**: Transferring authority (both staker and withdrawer) on Solana stake accounts.
-## Features

-- **Batch Authority Changes**: Change authorities on multiple stake accounts in a single transaction (up to 6 accounts per transaction)
-- **Secure Transaction Signing**: Uses Fireblocks for secure transaction signing
+- **Withdraw Funds**: Withdrawing the entire balance of an inactive stake account to the current authority address.

 ## Prerequisites